This post was updated in June 2020.

 If you want to get your PADI Open Water diving certificate, El Nido is a great place to take a course.
 While it’s not the cheapest place to get licensed, compared to many other countries it’s still a good deal.

-What’s more important, there are several dive schools with a good reputation and during your course you immediately get to experience the fascinating underwater world, instead of spending most of your time in a swimming pool.
+What's more important, there are several dive schools with a good reputation and during your course, you immediately get to experience the fascinating underwater world, instead of spending most of your time in a swimming pool.

-Below you can read more about our PADI Open Water Course, what it was like and how much we paid for it.
+Below you can read more about our PADI Open Water Course, what it was like, and how much we paid for it.

 How much does a PADI Open Water Course cost in El Nido?

-We paid 19.800PHP (€350/$400) per person for our 3-day PADI Open Water Course.
-I paid with my credit card because I didn’t have that much cash on me.
+I paid with my credit card because I didn't have that much cash on me.
 The exchange rate I got was pretty terrible so we ended up paying €820/$920 for the two of us together.

-This is certainly more expensive than other places in Southeast Asia where you can get your PADI, such as Koh Tao.
-Nevertheless, I don’t regret spending this money for one second and feel that we definitely got a lot of value for our money.
+Nevertheless, I don't regret spending this money for one second and feel that we definitely got a lot of value for our money.

 The dive spots in El Nido are amazing and better than Koh Tao (where I did my advanced PADI course).